ChoasStr1ke/choasstr1ke.github.io/content/posts/first.md

 ---
-title: "Galen Temperement In Rapier Sources"
+title: "Notes On Alfieri Rapier And Personality"
 date: 2023-09-17T12:44:08+03:00
 tags: ["destreza", "lvd"]
 ---

-## What are Galen's Temeperments

 ### Alfieri Take

 Idea

-- If you know this and can use it you will emerage victorious
+- If you know this and can use it you will emerge victorious
 - Massive difference between timid and reckless opponent
 - If we treat these two types of fencers the same we don't have knowledge of fencing